Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Approach

 \subsection{Adaptive Output Selection}

-After training motion-as-option network using collaborative learning strategy, the motion encoder can deal with both RGB images and optical flow maps as it has seen both information during network training.
-In other words, the network can generate two different outputs when tested on VOS samples depending on which source information is provided to the motion encoder, i.e., an RGB image or an optical flow map.
-Based on the preliminary exploration, TMO~\cite{TMO}, that providing optical flow maps to motion encoder does not always show better results than providing RGB images, we design a novel adaptive output selection algorithm to adopt optimal source information for final prediction.
-We visualize overall pipeline of adaptive output selection algorithm in Figure~\ref{figure3}.
+After training the motion-as-option network using a collaborative learning strategy, the motion encoder gains the ability to process both RGB images and optical flow maps, as it is exposed to both types of data during training.
+This versatility enables the network to produce two distinct outputs when applied to VOS samples, depending on whether the motion encoder receives an RGB image or an optical flow map, resulting in either image-image (II) inference or image-flow (IF) inference.
+Preliminary observations~\cite{TMO} reveal that utilizing optical flow maps in the motion encoder does not always produce better results than RGB images.
+Building on this insight, we introduce a novel adaptive output selection algorithm to identify the optimal source information for the final prediction.
+The complete pipeline for adaptive output selection is presented in Algorithm~\ref{algorithm2} and visualized in Figure~\ref{figure3}.